celediel/Morrowind-NPCs-Go-Home/readme.md

 * move non-faction NPCs who don't have homes to temples or inns based on their "worth"
 * pick temple for the poorest NPCs, or classed inns based on NPC/inn "worth"

+## Known issues ##

+* If NPCs in a town are moved, and the player moves far away from that town before they're moved back, then saves and reloads, those NPCs will probably stay moved.